How do e-cigarette batteries work?

-All e-cigarettes are powered by batteries located inside the e-cig itself and most can be charged and recharged multiple times.
+All e-cigarettes are powered by batteries located inside the e-cig itself and can be charged and recharged multiple times.
 (Which is why here at blu, we call our batteries “rechargeable devices”.)
-The mechanics of an e-cigarette battery are simple: the battery powers the coil inside the clearomizer, tank or disposable, which is then heated to convert the e-liquid into vapor.
-This vapor is then inhaled by the person using the e-cigarette.
+The mechanics of an e-cigarette battery are simple: the battery powers the coil inside the clearomiser, which is then heated to convert the e-liquid into vapour.
+This vapour is then inhaled by the person using the e-cigarette.

 But how does it all come together?

 If you’re curious as to how e-cigarette batteries work, look no further!
 Here we’ll go through a few of the key points on how your battery powers your e-cig and how you can make sure you look after it as best you can.

 Most e-cigarette batteries (including blu rechargeable devices) are lithium-based.
 Lithium batteries tend to hold a charge for much longer than other types of batteries, and e-cig batteries are no different in this regard.
 Lithium batteries are also used in a number of different everyday items such as cameras and clocks.

 The battery itself is turned on either with a button or via a motion sensor.
 It is sometimes attached to a smart chip which detects usage and activates the heating coil as well as an LED light at the tip of the e-cig.
 The same LED light can also be activated by the chip when the battery is low, and some e-cigs will flash or pulse when this is the case.
 Most batteries are recharged using a USB charging cable rather than a device-specific plug.

 The simple answer is that it depends.
 Generally speaking, the larger the battery, the longer it will last.
 However, it’s also important to remember that your e-cig will still need to be fully charged for it to last as long as possible.
 The battery needs to be used fairly frequently to enable it to hold the maximum charge.